rekapap/data-structures/README.md

 # Data Structures
-Exploring different data structure implmentation and use case with Ruby
+Exploring different data structure implmentation (using TDD) and use case with Ruby

 ## Data Structures